eobrain/funcgo/doc/reference.md

 ```
 As shown above, constants are defined using the `:=` operator.

-There can only be a single contiguous group of contant declarations in
+There can only be a single contiguous group of constant declarations in
 each _block_ of expressions, and they must appear at the top of the
 block.
 A block is either to top-level code if a file after the
 `import` statements, or some newline-separated expressions surrounded